fruition/.github/README.md

 # Fruition
-Fruition is a digital agency located in Denver, Colorado.
+Fruition is a technology company located in Denver, Colorado.
 We Build, Grow & Protect middle-market and government entities digital properties.

 Visit us at https://fruition.net